gurucomkz/silverstripe-critical-path-css/README.md

 injects the latter into pages' during regular requests HTML and postpones all the already inlcluded local(!)
 CSS files using a special javascript snippet.

+If you choose to involve external CSS files (see Configuration below) they will be downloaded and stored in cache.

 ### Limitations
+* All the CSS files you want to involve must be included using `Requirements::css()` or `Requirements::themedCSS()`.
-Firefox doesn't seem to like the postponing of CSS files and will most likely not gain any real speed boost.
+* Firefox doesn't seem to like the postponing of CSS files and will most likely not gain any real speed boost.

 ## Requirements